MUNIRC7/Business-Analysis-/README.md

 Usage
 To run the analysis and simulations, you can use the provided Excel or R scripts included in the repository.
 Detailed instructions and explanations are provided in the report document.

+The video games file is an excel file that is zipped download and upload to excel to be able to view it.